dlang/DIPs/DIPs/1NNN-ADR.md

 this can be detected and treated as a compile-time error (which the sample library implementation would do), corrected to `%%s`, or even interleaved correctly by library code.

+Making these work implicitly would mean sacrificing the type safety identified in the `createWindow` case mentioned previously or baking knowledge of format strings into the language (and someone defining a rule so user-defined functions can utilize it), and this comes back to awkwardly reinventing a type.

 #### W and D Interpolated Strings

 `wchar` and `dchar` interpolated strings are not allowed at this time.
+If they were to be added, however, `i"..."w` would work the same way, except passing `wstring` instead of `string` to `_d_interpolated_string`.

 ## Breaking Changes and Deprecations